Bredäng

 Park in Bredäng.
 Houses built in 1964 and designed by Carl-Evin Sandberg.

-Bredäng is a district of Skärholmen, Stockholm, Sweden in the Söderort section of the city.
+Bredäng (lit.
+'Broad Meadow') is a district of Skärholmen, Stockholm, Sweden in the Söderort section of the city.
 It is named after a former farm in the area.
 Bredäng has an 18th-century mansion (Jakobsbergs gård) named after its first owner, Jacob Graver.
 Bredäng consists predominantly of 1960s apartment blocks and has a camping site by the lake Mälaren.

 As of 2024, the population of Bredäng is 10,638.
 63.2% of the population had a foreign background.